McClellan–Palomar Airport

-McClellan–Palomar Airport (Palomar Airport) is a public airport 3 mi southeast of Carlsbad in San Diego County, California.
-It is owned by the County of San Diego.
-The airport is used for both general and commercial aviation.
-As of March 2013, the airport was the fourth-busiest single runway airport in the United States.
+McClellan–Palomar Airport is a county-owned public airport located 3 mi southeast of downtown Carlsbad in San Diego County, California.
+The airport opened in 1959, replacing Del Mar Municipal Airport.
+It supports both general aviation and limited commercial service.
+As of March 2013, it was the fourth-busiest single-runway airport in the United States.

+The airport is located approximately 4 mi from Legoland California.
+The airport was the location of a landfill from 1962-1975.
+The City of Carlsbad has expanded to now include the area around the airport.

 The airport is named for Gerald McClellan, an aviator and civic leader in San Diego's North County area.
 Most U.S. airports' three-letter FAA and IATA location identifiers are identical; however, McClellan–Palomar Airport's FAA identifier is CRQ while its IATA is CLD.
 The airport was the basis of part of the name of the TV production company Lorimar Television.

 Facilities

-McClellan–Palomar Airport covers 466 acre and has one asphalt runway, 6/24, 4897 × 150 ft.
-The airport also has one asphalt helipad that is 40 by 50 feet (12 x 15 m).
+McClellan–Palomar Airport covers 466 acre and has one asphalt runway, 6/24, 4897 ft long and 150 ft wide.
+The airport also has one asphalt helipad that is 40x50 ft.

 In the year ending December 31, 2021, the airport had 140,451 aircraft operations, an average of 385 per day: 93% general aviation, 6% air taxi, <1% scheduled commercial, and <1% military.
 284 aircraft were then based at this airport: 164 single-engine, 79 jet, 26 multi-engine, 14 helicopter, and 1 glider.

-It opened a $24-million terminal on January 29, 2009.